mfreema5/Thesis/Fall-2014/notes/Why measure practical impact?.md

 And [Rynes, *et al.* (2007)](http://doi.org/10.5465/AMJ.2007.27151939) give an additional reason:

 >…unlike medicine, education, or law, management is not truly a profession (Leicht & Fennell, 2001; Trank & Rynes, 2003).
 As such, there is no requirement that managers be exposed to scientific knowledge about management, that they pass examinations in order to become licensed to practice, or that they pursue continuing education in order to be allowed to maintain their practice.
-[Rynes *et al.*, 2007](http://doi.org/10.5465/AMJ.2007.27151939)

 So, to *increase* the practical impact of research, you *measure* the practical impact of research.